 Using technology to aid functional vision

-People with macular disease often lose some or most of their central vision, due to the deterioration of their macula.
-To compensate for the loss in central vision, using the remaining peripheral (side) vision is recommended.
+People with macular disease often lose some or most of their central vision due to the deterioration of their macula.
+To compensate for the loss in central vision, using the remaining peripheral (side) vision is often required.
 This is called eccentric viewing.
-Some people also use technology like apps, tablets and smart phones to help, although many still have trouble.

 See our other projects